grantyweave/SWAPI_CSharp/README.md

 ## Usage

-When you run the SWAPI Planets Console App, it will make an HTTP request to SWAPI to fetch a list of planets and display the following information for each planet:
+When you run the SWAPI Planets Console App, it will make an HTTP request to SWAPI to fetch the list of planets and display them.

-- Name
-- Climate
-- Terrain

-The information will be printed to the console.

 ## Example Output